devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ## Contents of this Chapter

-- [State Management Solutions][statemng]
+- [State Management Alternatives][statemng]
 - [BLoC][bloc]
 - [BLoC in Practice][bloc-practice]

-# 210-Statemanagement-Solutions
+# 210-State-Management-Alternatives

 ## Introduction
 Other then many mobile development frameworks, Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) does not impose any kind of architecture or State Management solution on it's developers.
 This open ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community.
 Some of these approaches have even been indorsed by the Flutter Team itself [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
-I will now showcase the three most popular State Management solution briefly to explain why I ended up choosing the BLoC Pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE) in combination with a layered architecture for this guide.
+I decided to focus on the BLoC pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE) for this Guide.
+But I do want to showcase some alternatives and explain why exactly I ended up choosing BLoC.

 ## Example App State
 I will showcase the State Management solutions using one example of _App State_ from the Wisgen App [[@faustWisgen2019]](https://github.com/Fasust/wisgen).
 We have a list of favorite wisdoms in the Wisgen App.
 This State is needed by 2 parties: